jrosindell/EvoHeritage/README.md

 graphs the results comparing the methods

 # Code authorship and citation
-The EvoHeritage tools and living fossil applications are written by James Rosindell The primary productivity application was written by James Rosindell and William D Pearse These tools and the two applications are as described in "Phylogenetic Biodiversity Metrics Should Account for Both Accumulation and Attrition of Evolutionary Heritage" 2023 authored by James Rosindell, Kerry Manson, Rikki Gumbs, William D Pearse and Mike Steel https://doi.org/10.1101/2022.07.16.499419
+* The EvoHeritage tools and living fossil applications are written by James Rosindell
+* The primary productivity application was written by James Rosindell and William D Pearse, based on code to perform the calculation for the PD case provided by William D Pearse.
+* These tools and the two applications are as described in "Phylogenetic Biodiversity Metrics Should Account for Both Accumulation and Attrition of Evolutionary Heritage" 2023 authored by James Rosindell, Kerry Manson, Rikki Gumbs, William D Pearse and Mike Steel https://doi.org/10.1101/2022.07.16.499419

 # Contact details